On February 8, 1888, the Tacoma City Council passed Ordinance No. 188, granting Randolph Radebaugh the city’s second street railroad franchise.

 Randolph F, Radebaugh

 Radebaugh had an 80-acre homestead on Wapato Lake where he built a cottage and lived.
-He owned the Ledge, a weekly newspaper in Tacoma.
+He owned the Ledger, a weekly newspaper in Tacoma.
 Each day he was carried to and from his office by horse, a distance of twelve miles.
 At that time there were but two families living between his home and town, one was the Thomas Kenevan family and the other that of a war veteran, William H. Lang.

 He interested Thomas F. Oakes, vice president of the Northern Pacific Railroad and George Browne in platting the Oakes Addition, which was the old Kenevan Farm.
 Later the Lang place was bought and the Hosmer Addition was made of it.
 Browne, Oakes and Radebaugh put in $2,000 each for the street car line, the purpose of which was to open their real estate holdings.
 The outlook for disposing of them was so favorable that they had no difficulty in raising the remainder of the money necessary to build the line, buy cars and a steam dummy.